Indigenous leaders say federal budget falls short on health care, education

 Assembly of First Nations (AFN) 好色tv Chief Cindy Woodhouse Nepinak speaks at the Assembly of First Nations (AFN) Annual General Assembly in Winnipeg, Wednesday, Sept.
 3, 2025.
 THE CANADIAN PRESS/John Woods

-The budget froze annual base funding for Indigenous health and social services and for treaty work, which Ottawa says amounts to a two per cent cut at a time when most federal agencies face a 15 per cent cut.
+The budget froze annual base funding for Indigenous health and social services and for treaty work.
+Ottawa says that freeze amounts to a two per cent cut at a time when most federal agencies face a 15 per cent cut.

 The 好色tv Press.
 All rights reserved.